Road tripping around the Highlands of Scotland

 Just east of Thurso is Dunnet Head (about a twenty minute drive from the centre with tractors on the road) and is the northernmost point of the UK’s mainland.
 To get here there is a road from Brough to the village of Dunnet nearby.
 At Dunnet Head there is only a lighthouse to check out and there is a bird nature reserve here (but don’t try and see the birds by looking over the cliffs, it is a sheer drop).

-Driving eastwards I came across the northernmost settlement/village on the UK mainland known as John o’Groats.
+Driving eastwards I came across the northernmost settlement/village in the Highlands and the UK mainland known as John o’Groats.
 This place is famous for tourists and crazy cyclists who travel between here and the westernmost point of the mainland called Land’s End in Cornwall, England which is 876 miles (1,410km) away.
 I felt really far away from home here.
 Arriving here at sunrise there was not a soul to be seen.
 I was nearer to Norway than London (which the British capital is 690m/1110km south).
 The Scottish capital of Edinburgh lies 280 miles (450km) south and for crazy people who want to know, 2,200 miles (3,500km) from the North Pole.
 However the nearest towns are Wick and Thurso (about twenty minute drive away) and on a clear day the Orkney Islands can be seen (only 5 miles away).
 Here tourists can visit the gift shop, check out a few buildings, take tourist photos at the famous signpost and in the summer months take a passenger ferry to Burwick port which is on South Ronaldsay in the Orkney Islands (but I hope there is public transport there, I drove to that port and this bugger all there!).

 Not far south-east of the settlement is Duncansby Head and I didn’t just come here for the lighthouse which looks out to the North Sea.
 Here there is a beautiful nature reserve to check out (where I saw a sheep nearly fall to its death because eating grass on the side of the cliffs is an awesome thing to do around here!) but there is a rock formation which looks like two huge woman’s breasts coming out of the sea known as the Duncansby Stacks.

 On my way south I was in the town of Wick.
 Located on the River Wick, over 7,000 people live here and they look so bored.
 I didn’t see one person smile.
+Do people in the Highlands even smile?
 Not even the member of railway staff who worked at the nearby station which only has two trains a day heading towards Inverness (what a job he must have).
 I had to check out Wick Station (and I also checked out Thurso) because as I work in the railway industry which is my ‘real’ job which pays for the travels, I just wanted to see what it was like to ‘catch’ a train up here and briefly look at the timetables on the walls (to which it could take 18 hours to get to London with a stopover in Perth or Edinburgh…whoooaaa).

 I didn’t spend long in the town as I was just passing through (but if anyone wants the local tourist information centre here it can be found in a local grocery store!)
 Wick does however host a Guinness World Record.
 Back in 2006 it was confirmed the town had the world’s shortest street, Ebenezer Place which is 2.06 meters in length and contains one day.
 It could have held the record for much longer but it didn’t qualified as it didn’t have a full postal code, dam us British for making life awkward.